serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

 Lets break that down.

-`netlifyApiToken` is grabbed from your netlify account at https://app.netlify.com/account/applications under "Personal Access tokens".
+`netlifyApiToken` is grabbed from your netlify account at https://app.netlify.com/account/applications, under "Personal Access tokens".
 Replace `abc` with your valid netlify token.

 ![image](https://user-images.githubusercontent.com/35479789/38898738-b9bfef7a-424a-11e8-9c80-8fb147d36982.png)

 ---

-`githubApiToken` is setup in github at https://github.com/settings/tokens under "Personal access tokens".
+`githubApiToken` is setup in github at https://github.com/settings/tokens, under "Personal access tokens".
 The token must have `admin:repo_hook` and `repo` access.
 Replace `123` with your valid github token.

 ![image](https://user-images.githubusercontent.com/35479789/38898777-db507bb4-424a-11e8-975b-fd1554352045.png)

 ---

 `siteName` is the netlify domain you will use for your site.
-Every site on netlify lives on a unique netlify subdomain until you mask it with your custom domain name.
+Every site on Netlify lives on a unique netlify subdomain until you mask it with your custom domain name.
 Change `my-awesome-site-lol-lol.netlify.com` to a unique address for your project.

 ---

 `siteDomain` is the actual domain name of your site.
-You will need to configure a CNAME to point to netlify.
+You will need to configure a CNAME to point to Netlify.
 If you want to attach your own domain to this example, follow the [custom domain instructions](https://www.netlify.com/docs/custom-domains/).

 ---

-`siteRepo` is where your site code lives, **this one is important**.
-You can use any type of site/app that you want in your repo, as long as you give netlify the build command and where the built site is output.
+`siteRepo` is where your site code lives, and **this one is important**.
+You can use any type of site/app that you want in your repo, as long as you give Netlify the build command and where the built site is output.
 We are going to be using `create-react-app` to create a landing page.

 Our landing page code + repo can be seen [here](https://github.com/serverless/netlify-landing-page/)

 ---

 `siteBuildCommand` is the build command for `create-react-app`.
-It will compile our react app and output files into the `build` directory for us.
+It will compile our React app and output files into the `build` directory for us.
 This command will change based on your site/apps build process.

 ---

 `siteBuildDirectory` for us is the `/build` directory.
-This is the default behavior of create-react-app
+This is the default behavior of `create-react-app`.

 ---

-`siteRepoBranch` will be the branch that triggers a re-build of our site.
-A.K.A when a change is merged into `master` branch, our netlify will automagically rebuild and update our live site.
+`siteRepoBranch` will be the branch that triggers a rebuild of our site.
+Aka, when a change is merged into the `master` branch, our Netlify will automagically rebuild and update our live site.

 ---

-You can deploy this as it is right now with
+You can deploy this as it is right now, with:

 ```bash
 ../../bin/components deploy
 ```

-If you go into netlify and click into the newly created site, you should see the live landing page URL.
+If you go into Netlify and click into the newly-created site, you should see the live landing page URL:

 ![image](https://user-images.githubusercontent.com/532272/38904159-a8b88c6a-425d-11e8-8db5-12939d666c4d.png)

-### 2. Adding the Lambda Function for Sign Up
+### 2. Adding the Lambda function for signup

-Now we need to add a lambda function to handle for form submissions.
+Now, we need to add a Lambda function to handle our form submissions.

-In `serverless.yml` add the `aws-lambda` component to the `components` block.
+In `serverless.yml` add the `aws-lambda` component to the `components` block:

 ```yml
 components: